-Kimberley Motley, an African-Korean American woman is an international human rights defence attorney from Milwaukee Wisconsin.
+African-Korean American Kimberley Motley is an international human rights defence attorney from Milwaukee Wisconsin.
 Having made a name for herself through her radical approach she is known for her unconventional legal mind.
 Her fundamental belief that everyone has a right to justice has made her a legend in a deeply conservative environment.
 She was the first foreign lawyer to practice and successfully overturn sentences for men and women in war torn Afghanistan, for both Afghans and Westerners, who had suffered appalling miscarriages of justice.

-Former Mrs Wisconsin-America (2004), Kimberley is also an activist and is author of the book, Lawless.
+Kimberley is also an activist and author of the book, Lawless.

 Alain Elkann interviews her in the light of the Black Lives Matter movement giving us further insight into a phenomenon that has gripped the world for the past month.